tobiaslocker/cv/cv.md

 #### Earlier Technical Formation

 Completed initial training as an electrician and master craftsman.
-Continuously expanded expertise in AI, machine learning, and modern software practices.
+Continuously expanded expertise in machine learning and modern software practices through online courses, hands-on projects, and independent study of books and technical literature.

 ---